A unique antique - free-standing bookcase

 Description

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign.
-It emphasized strong similarities and references to Roman and Greek ornamentation.
+This period emphasized similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Notable and noteworthy are antique products in Rococo style and Louis XV.
+The next style is Baroque, whose name derives from the Portuguese word *barocco* – meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style has influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy plinths, and reliefs.
+These were quite distinctive products, offering new possibilities such as the construction of credenzas and broadly speaking, chest furniture.
+During this period, interest in mythology and antiquity was also prevalent, so supports and legs often took animal forms.

 Lion’s paws, eagle heads – these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture inspired by Italian and French artisans.
-This demonstrates admiration and respect for the history of the most beautiful Renaissance antiques.
+Currently, many global brands reproduce such furniture inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an elegant antique that suits your interior.
+This is especially important when searching for an elegant antique piece that suits your interior.

 Attributes / Details